squirmlabs/squirmlabs-bulletin-board/README.md

 $ npm pack
 ~~~

-Will produce a `squirmlabs-user-search-x.x.x.tgz` file in that directory.
+Will produce a `squirmlabs-bulletin-board-x.x.x.tgz` file in that directory.

 ---

-### API Endpoints

-Here is a list of the various endpoints (and sample JSON) to retrieve / manage data for
-the influencer requests and active bounties:

-*
-*